DataDog/dd-sdk-reactnative/docs/hybrid_applications.md

 # Hybrid applications

+Note: This document uses SDK v2.
+For v1 documentation, refer to the [previous version of this document][10].

 ## Overview

 You can use Datadog on the same application both from the React Native and the native sides.